Timothy C. Williams

 - Department 16 does not grant unopposed motion in advance.
 Counsel is required to appear and in person.

-- All Default Judgments for a total award of less than $50,000 may be submitted to chambers.
-All Default Judgments for a total award of $50,000 or must be set on the Department´s regular motion calendar.
+- All Default Judgments for a total award of less than $50,000, if based on a written contract, may be submitted to chambers.
+Personal injury claims require testimony.
+All Default Judgments for a total award of $50,000 or more must be set on the Department´s regular motion calendar.
 Live testimony is required at prove-up hearings.
-While the Court prefers witnesses testifying live at the prove-up hearing, telephonic testimony is acceptable.
-If a telephonic appearance of a witness is required at the prove-up, Judge Williams requires that a Notary Public be in attendance at the location to swear them in for the hearing,
+While the Court prefers witnesses testifying live at the prove-up hearing, telephonic testimony appearances are permitted if a notary public is present with the witness for the purpose of administering the Oath to the witness.

 - Noticed motions for temporary restraining orders and preliminary injunctions are heard as any other motions.